 Lots of insects live in Europe.
-There are roaches, ants and bugs that you might find there.
-These include the Rosemary Leaf Beetle, which is green with purple stripes on its back.
+There are roaches, ants, and bugs that you might find there.
+These include the Rosemary Leaf Beetle, green with purple stripes on its back.

 It eats leaves and plants, but sometimes Cabbage Moth moths eat these leaves too, leading to dead plants.
 However, there are plenty more beyond those two.
 Types of insects; also more than 250 types of Thrips genus in Europe!

 Southeast Asia has giant bugs.
-The Pharnacia Kirby stick world’s most extended bug from Borneo’s rain forests.
-One specimen said to measure 12.9 inches long.
+The Pharnacia Kirby stick is the world’s most extended bug from Borneo’s rain forests.
+One specimen is said to measure 12.9 inches long.
 The Atlas Moth is an enormous insect in Asia.
-In fact, its wingspan can stretch up to 27 centimetres across!
+Its wingspan can stretch up to 27 centimeters across!

 Southeast Asian countries are home to some fascinating insects.
 But a terrifying insect in Asia is not what I want to meet – it’s a Giant Hornet.

-The Rhinoceros beetle is a hard-shelled, brown or black bug that lives in the Pacific.
+The Rhinoceros beetle is a hard-shelled, brown, or black bug in the Pacific.
 The Black Vine Weevil isn’t your average insect and can be found across Oceania with heavy rainfalls.
 Centipedes are most deadly during wet seasons; you’ll find them living happily near Apia after monsoons come through!

 It’s a good thing that Antarctica isn’t home to many other insects, or else the only one we would be talking about is the Antarctic Midge.
 These bugs have no wings and are slender with black bodies–and they’re lucky if they live longer than a week!
 Their genome was found to be among the tiniest ever sequenced.